Anware-Canella/2025-summer-training/README.md

 # 2025-summer-training
+school project
-school projectdon't look at it
+don't look at it